-Hanging a TV over a fireplace is one of the hottest current home design trends, and it’s no wonder why.
-It creates a clean and elegant look by combining your fireplace and entertainment zones into one central focal point.
+Hanging a TV over a fireplace is one of the hottest home design trends, and it’s easy to see why.
+It creates a clean and elegant look by combining your fireplace and entertainment zone into one central focal point.

 If you do plan on hanging or mounting a TV over your fireplace, there are three things you should do.

 First, you should place a mantel over or around your fireplace.
 A fireplace mantel will block some of the heat rising up from your fireplace and help to keep your TV cooler.

 The Outdoor GreatRoom offers Supercast mantels that are made of non-combustible fiber glass-reinforced concrete.
 They’re much more durable than an average mantel and can absorb more heat than usual.

 Second, you should recess your TV into the wall, especially if you skip the mantel.
 Recessing your TV will further isolate it from the heat coming from your fireplace.

 When doing so, however, make sure to follow any advice in your TV owner’s manual regarding clearance between the TV and the wall.

 Third, always follow proper clearances.
 Your fireplace owner’s manual should specify how far away your fireplace needs to be from combustible materials.